Paola62010/just-cupcakes/TESTING.md

 - Click on the "delete product" button.
 Verify that you are redirected to the products page and that a success message appears on top of the page.

 - Verify that the product you have deleted is no longer displayed on the products page.

+3. Test role access

+- As a non authenticated user, try to access this page by manually entering the url.
+Verify that you are redirected to the login page.

+- Login as a non admin user and try to access the Url again (as example: https://just-cupcakes.herokuapp.com/store/delete_product/cherry/).
+Verify that you are redirected to the home page and that an error message appears on top of the page advising that you do not have privileges to visit this page.

 #### Delete Product Page finished site